ToddCostella/rush-hour/README.md

 Rush Hour is a fun and engaging logic puzzle game where players maneuver their cars to help the red car (Car X) escape the congested parking lot grid.
 The objective is to move other cars out of the way and navigate the red car to the exit square in as few moves as possible.

+## Background

+I created this project primarily to see what the experience of writing some amount of code in NeoVim.
+The game itself is mildly interesting, just from a how would I implement an console based game in Python.

 ### Features

 - **Interactive Game**: Use keyboard commands to move the cars around the grid.